adrelanos/qxl-xorg-enhance/README.md

 # Improve QXL Rendering Performance #

-This package optimizes the QXL Xorg driver's settings for better UI rendering inside VMs.
+This package optimizes the QXL Xorg driver in VMs.

+Technically speaking, this package creates the configuration file 50-qxl.conf in /usr/share/X11/xorg.conf.d/

 (This package description has been [automatically](https://github.com/Whonix/whonix-developer-meta-files/blob/master/debug-steps/packaging-helper-script) extracted and mirrored from `debian/control`.)